17cupsofcoffee/tetra/README.md

 tetra = "0.1"
 ```

 You will also need to install the SDL2 native libraries, as described [here](https://github.com/Rust-SDL2/rust-sdl2#user-content-requirements).
+The 'bundled' and 'static linking' features described can be activated using the `sdl2_bundled` and `sdl2_static_link` Cargo features in Tetra.

 ## Examples